Close

 • Facing adverse administrative actions

-A Military Defense Counsel can help you in many situations, including pretrial investigations, other investigations and administrative separation proceedings.
+A military defense counsel can help you in many situations, including pretrial investigations, other investigations and administrative separation proceedings.
 They can also help with letters of reprimand, denial or revocation of a security clearance and court-martial proceedings.

-Each of the service branches has a different name for its Defense Counsel Office:
+Each of the service branches has a different name for its defense counsel office:

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.